Troubleshooting CodeTwo certificate validation problems

 Changing the DNS settings for your network adapter

 Incorrect DNS settings may also prevent CodeTwo software from connecting to the licensing service.
 If, for example, you have recently changed your ISP, you should also update DNS records in case they are pointing to the old IP addresses.
-Contact your network administrator for the correct IP addresses or try using the IP addresses of third-party DNS providers like Google Public DNS or OpenDNS.
+For this purpose, contact your network administrator for the correct IP addresses or try using the IP addresses of third-party DNS providers like Google Public DNS or OpenDNS.
 To update DNS records:

-- Go to Control Panel > Network and Sharing Center > Change adapter settings.
+- Go to Control Panel > (Network and Internet) > Network and Sharing Center > Change adapter settings.

 - Right-click your network adapter and select Properties.